adams-okode/messaging-gateway-service/doc.md

 Connect to MySQL instance of choice.

 ### Redis
-We'll set up Redis to run on a docker container for testing pusrposes Folder Structure
+We'll set up Redis to run on a docker container for testing purposes.
+Folder Structure
 ```bash
 ├── Dockerfile